hmrc/accessibility/docs/common-issues/open-in-new-window-links.md

 The additional text will help all users understand the result of the action and help prevent them possibly getting disorientated when the browser back button is unresponsive.

-The purpose of the `rel="noreferrer noopener"` attributes is to ensure linking to cross-origin destinations (webpages outside the gov.uk domain) are safe for the user.
+The purpose of the `rel="noreferrer noopener"` attributes is to ensure links to cross-origin destinations (webpages outside the gov.uk domain) are safe for the user.

 ## To resolve: